BRG-teaching/CSDI_2022/course-material/iv.-algebraic-gs/tutorial-4/1_analysis.md

 Note that the reaction forces now display also the value and direction.
 The default visualisation for form and force is the red-blue colouring. **Blue** represents **compression** and **red** **tension**.
 At this point, the scale and location of the force diagram is automatically set by IGS.

 In procedure graphic statics, the magnitude of the force is equal to the length of the force diagram.
-In IGS, the force diagram is automatically scaled in case the user accidently assign a gigantic force magnitude.
+In IGS, the force diagram is automatically scaled based on the size of the form diagram, in case the user accidently assign a gigantic axial force.
 To analyse the magnitude of the forces in specific edges three options are available in the Button `Inspect Diagrams`.
 An **EdgesTable** can be displayed with information about all the forces in the structure, additionally, information about one specific edge of the structure can be queried with the option **EdgeInformation**, and the duality can be inspected with the function **ForcePolygons.**

 ![](../../../.gitbook/assets/simple_truss_force_inspector.png)